Hot sauce: New Mexico

-New Mexican style chile sauces differ from others in that they contain no vinegar.
-Almost every traditional New Mexican dish is served with red or green chile sauce.
+New Mexico chile sauces differ from others in that they contain no vinegar.
+Almost every traditional New Mexican dish is served with red or green chile sauce, the towns of Hatch, Chimayo, the Albuquerque area, and others in New Mexico are well known for their peppers.
 The sauce is often added to meats, eggs, vegetables, breads, and some dishes are, in fact, mostly chile sauce with a modest addition of pork, beef, or beans.